We have a bit of an update! And it's pretty exciting. Well, we think so anyways.

 Ok - so quick recap.
 What are we trying to do with Dandelions-1?

-The skinny is, we are testing a number of different composites for space-worthiness, for a future use case of our core Gyrochute aerial vehicle.
+The skinny is that we are testing several different composites for space-worthiness, for a future use case of our core Gyrochute aerial vehicle.

-That is, the Gyrochute shown below, is made of sub optimal materials.
-We want to replace the material used in the manufacture of the Gyrochute, with newer, more capable, aerospace grade materials.
+That is, the Gyrochute shown below, is made of sub-optimal materials.
+We want to replace the material used in the manufacture of the Gyrochute with newer and more capable aerospace-grade materials.

 To test these materials, we are hitching a ride on Waratah Seed, which allows us to test out a number of different composite materials... dum dum dum... in space!

 So this is the first of a number of blog posts about the development which will be coming out over the next few weeks and months, but, the development challenge is complex, very cool, and heaps of work.
 We are scared we'll mess it up and we really hope it will go well.

 But we think (!!) it is going well.